ohamadikevalentine/Tracing-Bias-to-Its-Sources-Speaker-Landscapes-/README.md

 The notebook performs the following analyses:

-- loads an ensemble of 10 pretrained platform-level Word2Vec embeddings (embeddings included in the repo)
+- loads an ensemble of 10 pretrained platform-level Word2Vec embeddings (please contact authors for access to embeddings)
 - measures stereotype associations with a race dimension
 - filters stereotypes based on directional consistency
 - validates stereotype associations against human ratings